On the Dipole Approximation with Error Estimates: Abstract

 \section{Abstract}

-The dipole approximation is widely used to study the interaction of atoms and Lasers.
-Employing it essentially means to replace the Laser's vector potential $\vec A(\vec r,t)$ in the Hamiltonian by $\vec A(0,t).$ Heuristically this is justified under usual experimental conditions, because the Laser varies only slowly on atomic length scales.
-We make this heuristics rigorous by proving the dipole approximation in the limit in which the Laser's length scale becomes infinite compared to the atomic length scale.
-Our results apply to $N$-body Hamiltonians.
+The dipole approximation is employed to describe interactions between atoms and radiation.
+It essentially consists of neglecting the spatial variation of the external field over the atom.
+Heuristically, this is justified by arguing that the wavelength is considerably larger than the atomic length scale, which holds under usual experimental conditions.
+We prove the dipole approximation in the limit of infinite wavelengths compared to the atomic length scale and estimate the rate of convergence.
+Our results include $N$-body Coulomb potentials and experimentally relevant electromagnetic fields such as plane waves and Laser pulses.